Planning, diversity, inequity, justice

 Lisa Stafford is a planner and researcher and she urges the planning fraternity to be change agents.
 Her short article in Urbanet neatly spells out the reasons why and what needs to change.
 Stafford is leading a research project with people aged 9 to 92 years to identify the details of the changes we need.

-The changes needed
+The changes needed in planning

 To address the injustices we must adapt and retrofit our suburbs and cities for sustainable inclusive futures.
 People with disability have a right to access everyday spaces, housing, transport and social infrastructure.